Skincare Ingredients & Chemical Fear

 The dose makes the poison

 Something the fear-mongering ingredient watchdog groups love to ignore is that some ingredients are shown to be dangerous – but not always in the way you’d actually be using them.
 Say an ingredient is found to cause cancer when it’s fed to rats in large quantities.
 Odds are, you probably aren’t planning to drink whatever lotion it’s in (and if you are, skincare ingredients are the least of your worries).
 Things that are dangerous to inhale or ingest can be fine applied to the skin, since many chemicals can’t penetrate the cell.
 Then you also have the poisons that are beneficial in small doses.
 Botulinum toxin can kill you if you eat contaminated food – or small amounts can be injected to relax muscles.
-Botox is popular for wrinkles, but it’s used for migraines, TMJ, muscle spasms in multiple sclerosis and it can even help stop excessive sweating.
+Botox injections are popular for wrinkles, but it’s used for migraines, TMJ, muscle spasms in multiple sclerosis and it can even help stop excessive sweating.
 Vaccines and allergy shots expose you to small amounts of harmful substances to help build immunity.
 Even bee venom is a hot new ingredient in skincare – a sting will probably hurt and swell, but there’s also some research showing that it may improve wrinkles.